 Unfortunately, some testators are doing just the opposite.
-They decide to write their own wills and unknowingly create a DIY will that is often rife with errors, opening the door for legal disputes or – worse – for the Crown to claim all of their assets.
-Often a do it yourself will results in your executor being left to pick up the pieces and your assets are not distributed according to your wishes.
+They decide to write their wills and unknowingly create a DIY will that is often rife with errors, opening the door for legal disputes or – worse – for the Crown to claim all of their assets.
+Often a do-it-yourself will result in your executor being left to pick up the pieces and your assets are not distributed according to your wishes.
 This unpleasant outcome could have been entirely avoided by using a specialist probate solicitor to write your will and see that it is properly executed.

 Turn on the television, pick up a magazine, log onto the Internet…it won’t be long before you come across an advertisement for a DIY will writing kit.
 Do it yourself will writing services are becoming quite prevalent.
 These services do not usually employ a specialist probate solicitor.
 Rather, they hire individuals with no special legal knowledge or training.
 Often you won’t even save money by using one of these amateur services.
 Not only are you taking an enormous gamble, you’re also often spending more than you would if you instructed a specialist probate solicitor.

 As for financial recourse, the law requires a specialist probate solicitor to maintain negligence insurance.
 They must also contribute to a compensation fund.
-To stay up to date with the most modern precedents, solicitors are required to continue their education in order to have their practice certificate renewed each year.
-Absolutely none of these safeguards are in place when it comes to DIY will kits or services.
+To stay up to date with the most modern precedents, solicitors are required to continue their education to have their practice certificate renewed each year.
+None of these safeguards are in place when it comes to DIY will kits or services.

 There are no laws that require you to use a solicitor to write your will.
-In theory, a good do it yourself will is a valid and legally binding document.
-In practice, however, many DIY wills turn out to be invalid because the testator failed to meet one of the many intricate and complex requirements of an enforceable will.
-These are the requirements of a valid will and other important considerations that do it yourself wills often fail to meet or account for:-
+In theory, a good do-it-yourself will is a valid and legally binding document.
+In practice, however, many DIY will turn out to be invalid because the testator failed to meet one of the many intricate and complex requirements of an enforceable will.
+These are the requirements of a valid will and other important considerations that do it yourself will often fail to meet or account for:

-A divorce has the legal effect of voiding previous executorships and all dispositions made to the former spouse.
-A will must be promptly adjusted after a divorce in order to maintain the testator’s intent.
+- A divorce has the legal effect of voiding previous executorships and all dispositions made to the former spouse.
+A will must be promptly adjusted after a divorce to maintain the testator’s intent.